klauspost/compress/gzhttp/README.md

 }
 ```

-Speed compared to standard library for an approximate 127KB payload:
+Speed compared to standard library `DefaultTransport` for an approximate 127KB payload:

 ```
 BenchmarkTransport